-- Canadian assimilative practices past and present - Legislation enacted upon Indigenous people - Indigenous desire for autonomy and self-governance - Truth and Reconciliation Commission's 94 Calls to Action - What "position" should a human service professional take when encountering Indigenous clients? - What histories can/should a human services professional study should they be willing to learn about being an ally for Indigenous peoples?
+- Canadian practices past and present - Legislation enacted upon diverse people. - desire for autonomy for diverse individuals - What "position" should a social service professional take when encountering diverse clients? - What histories can/should a social services professional study should they be willing to learn about being an ally for diverse peoples?
+You can bring in your personal experiences as someone who is considered "diverse" or working with diverse peoples.